 The Strawberry Leaf Tiara of the grand ducal family of Hesse and by Rhine started its journey across the channel in Britain.
 In early 1861, Princess Alice, the third child of Queen Victoria and Prince Albert, became engaged to Princess Louis of Hesse.
 Prince Albert, who was interested in jewelry, set about designing bejeweled wedding presents for his daughter; sadly, however, he died before the marriage could take place.

 The jewels were given to Alice by her mother, who was careful to note the late prince consort’s role in their creation.
 Godey’s Magazine catalogues the piece among Alice’s wedding gifts: “a very beautiful tiara of diamonds, composed of a rich bandeau, with foliage, spires, etc., from Messrs.
-Garrard…designed…by his Royal Highness the Prince Consort” .
+Garrard…designed…by his Royal Highness the Prince Consort.”
 Queen Victoria noted in her diary that the tiara had indeed been designed by Albert.

-Alice wore the diamond tiara on her wedding day, and she took it with her to her new home in the German grand duchy of Hesse-Darmstadt, where she was frequently depicted wearing the piece (including in the photograph on the left).
-Unfortunately, however, she met the same sort of untimely end as her father, dying of diphtheria in 1878, exactly seventeen years to the day after Prince Albert’s death.
+Almost a decade later, in 1871, she posed in the tiara for this striking photographic portrait as well.
+Unfortunately, Alice met the same sort of untimely end as her father, dying of diphtheria in 1878, exactly seventeen years to the day after Prince Albert’s death.
 One of her daughters, Marie, also died.
 The remaining five children survived: Victoria (grandmother of the Duke of Edinburgh), Alix (the last Empress of Russia), Ella (also later a Russian grand duchess—she was the only family member who did not suffer from the illness), Irene, and her only surviving son, Ernst.

 Victoria Melita would only have use of the tiara for five more years.
 In 1901, after the death of their maternal grandmother, Ernie and Ducky divorced.
 She continued to wear many of the jewels she acquired during her first marriage (including the emerald and sapphire sets) after the end of her first marriage, but this tiara stayed with the Hesse family.
-The next wearer, appropriately, was Ernie’s second wife, Princess Eleonore of Solms-Hohensolms-Lich.
+The next wearer, appropriately, was Ernie’s second wife, Princess Eleonore of Solms-Hohensolms-Lich (pictured above).